marionleroutier/marionleroutier.github.io/_pages/research.md

     <p align="justify">Understanding the distribution of carbon emissions across population groups is crucial for designing fair and acceptable climate policies.
 We uncover a significant gender gap in carbon footprints using individual-level data from France on food consumption and transport use, two categories representing half of individuals’ emissions, matched with product-level emission intensities.
 Women’s footprints are 26% lower than men’s on average.
 The gap is found among couples and singles, and narrows down to 18% when controlling for socioeconomic characteristics.
 Women’s lower emissions are not only explained by their lower calorie requirements and shorter distances traveled: 25% of the food emissions gap and 38% of the transport emission gap remain unexplained after accounting for socioeconomic factors and the scale of consumption.
 Emissions from red meat and cars, two high-pollution goods, make up a disproportionate share of the residual gap, highlighting the potential role of consumption preferences and occupational choices tied to gender identity.
     </p>
     </details>
+    Recent presentations: CIRED, Cergy workshop on gender and environment, Sciences-Po CRIS, LSE workshop on Gender Inequality (by co-author)

 ## Work in progress